hyan36/fdr/Readme.md

 import Test.QuickCheck
 ```

-The following function will weigh 3 coins and find the fake coin.
-Assume
-there is 3 coins in the pile, a, b and c..
-We will have following
+The following function will weigh 3 coins and spot the fake coin.
+Assume there is 3 coins in the pile, a, b and c..
+We will have following coinditions:
-coinditions:

 1.  a == b && b == c : all coins are equal in weight
 2.  a == b && a /= c : c is the fake coin